Bubble.io

 Conclusion

-However, as your business evolves, you might start feeling those growing pains where the platform's limitations become more noticeable.
+However, as your business evolves, the no-code platform's limitations may become more noticeable.

 This isn't just a technical decision—it's a strategic crossroads.
-Before taking the plunge into custom development, you need to thoroughly assess not just where your application stands today, but where it's headed tomorrow.
+Before switching to custom development, you need to thoroughly assess not just where your application stands today, but where it's headed tomorrow.

 By embracing a gradual transition strategy, you're giving your application room to grow and evolve naturally.
 This approach ensures you're not just surviving today but thriving tomorrow.